daattali/shinyjs/extend.md

 Using `extendShinyjs` is very simple and makes defining and calling JavaScript functions painless.
 Here is a very basic example of using `extendShinyjs` to define a (fairly useless) function that changes the colour of the page.

 > Note: All the examples on this page assume that you have the `V8` package installed.
-If you cannot install `V8`, then you will need to use the `functions` argument of `extendShinyjs` (read more about this argument with `?shinyjs::extendShinyj`).
+If you cannot install `V8`, then you will need to use the `functions` argument of `extendShinyjs` (read more about this argument with `?shinyjs::extendShinyjs`).

 ```
 library(shiny)